webfactory/WebfactoryPolyglotBundle/readme.md

 1. Annotate the main entity with the primary locale (in this case, the language of the database field `document.text`) with `Webfactory\Bundle\PolyglotBundle\Annotation\Locale`.
 2. Annotate all translatable fields with `Webfactory\Bundle\PolyglotBundle\Annotation\Translatable`.
-3. Add the association for the upcoming translation entity and annotate it's field with `Webfactory\Bundle\PolyglotBundle\Annotation\TranslationCollection`.
+3. Add the association for the upcoming translation, and annotate it's field with `Webfactory\Bundle\PolyglotBundle\Annotation\TranslationCollection` and make sure it's initialized with an empty Doctrine collection.
 4. You may want to change your type hint for the translated fields from string to string|TranslatableInterface and cast to string in your getters (more on that in the [Magic Explained](#MagicExplained) section).